Quansight-Labs/ndindex/docs/slices.md

 3. Make a slice always include both the start and the stop.

-**Negative numbers.** The special meaning of negative numbers, to index from the end of the array, is by far the biggest problem with Python's slice semantics.
+**Negative numbers.** The special meaning of negative numbers, to index from the end of the list, is by far the biggest problem with Python's slice semantics.
 It is a fundamental discontinuity in the definition of an index.
 This makes it completely impossible to write a formula for almost anything relating to slices that will not end up having branching `if` conditions.
 But